FruitieX/nodeplayer/README.md

 scenarios, ranging from being a basic personal music player to a party playlist manager where partygoers can vote on songs.
-Or perhaps configure it as a streaming music player to your mobile devices and when you come home, you can simply switch music sources over to your PC since the music plays back in sync.
+Or perhaps configure it as a streaming music player to your mobile devices and when you come home, you can simply switch music sources over to your PC since the music plays back (FIXME: roughly :-)) in sync.
-More cool functionality can easily be implemented by writing new modules.
+More cool functionality can easily be implemented by writing new modules!

 For developers
 --------------